Practical

 • Demonstrate knowledge of questions of deviance and social control.

 To assess this, we ask you to motivate how your courses of prior education cover the above.
 Make a distinction between qualitative and quantitative courses.
+Your application must be accompanied with a self-report on your research skills.
+The template for the self report can be found here

 All students wishing to apply for the IMARC Programme must show evidence of proficiency in English.
 This should take the form of: